afwill45/portfolio/src/pages/works/battleship.md

 ![image](https://afolabitestbucket.s3.us-east-2.amazonaws.com/Image_test_folder/unnamed-3.webp)

+You can find an old iteration of our solution [here](https://github.com/afwill45/CS440-Battleship.git)

 ---

 [^1]: This isn't the actual code used.
 All the code on this page are essentially pseudocode of an implementation.